 Unlike secured credit cards, unsecured cards allow you to make purchases and establish credit history without putting down a security deposit.
 This is a big plus if you’d rather not tie up money up front, though the tradeoff is usually a lower credit limit range.
 Secured cards are generally easier to qualify for as well.

 The main difference between the cards is that only the QuicksilverOne has a rewards program, but it’s a minimal one at that.
 How do these two compare?

 Capital One Platinum

 |Initial credit limit||See terms.
 Account reviewed for a higher credit limit after you make 6 on-time monthly payments.||See terms.
 Account reviewed for a higher credit limit after you make 6 on-time monthly payments.|

 Having all of this with no annual fee is a much more inviting option than going the secured credit card route.
 You want a card that will help you build credit over time while allowing you to practice responsible cardholder habits.
-Once you’re able to bring your credit to good enough standing to be approved for another card, the Capital One Platinum will leave you in good shape.
+Once you’re able to bring your credit to a good standing to be approved for another card, the Capital One Platinum will leave you in healthy credit shape.

 What the QuicksilverOne offers over the Platinum is the added incentive of earning cash back while building your credit.
-It also comes with protections such as security and account alerts, personalized due date, compatible with Apple Pay, no foreign transaction fees, and fraud coverage.
+It also comes with protections such as security and account alerts, personalized due date, Apple Pay compatibility, no foreign transaction fee and $0 fraud liability.

 Those perks don’t come free though.
 You’ll be paying a $39 annual fee, and the card doesn’t offer a sign-up bonus.
 This card is only for cardholders who feel secure they can control their spending, factoring in the cash back and annual fee, while they work on building their credit.